 After confirming that the application falls within the scope of patentable subject matter, the examiner conducts a prior art search to check if there is prior art, which anticipates the invention claimed.
 Prior art search for anticipation includes search for anticipation by publication, filing of complete specification, etc. He then verifies the existence of inventive step, Industrial application, and Enablement and Best mode.

 The examiner will give the examination report within 1 month from the date of reference by controller and that term shall not exceed three months.
 If the examination report is adverse, the controller sends a notice to the applicant and gives him an opportunity to correct and if necessary an opportunity of hearing.
 The Controller might ask the applicant to amend the application in order to proceed further.
 If the applicant does not make such changes, the application might be rejected.

-Any person can file an opposition for grant of patent after the application has been published.
-Opposition may be filed on any of the following grounds:
+Pre-grant Opposition Any person can file an opposition within a period twelve months after the grant of a patent.
+It can be filed based on the following grounds:

 - Non compliance of patentability requirements.

 - Nondisclosure or Wrongful disclosure of genetic resources or traditional knowledge.